cunarist/rinf/README.md

 python automate app-naming
 ```

-Convert icon files in `./assets` to apply the icon to multiple platforms with [Flutter Launcher Icons](https://pub.dev/packages/flutter_launcher_icons).
+Apply `app_icon_full.png` file in `./assets` to multiple platforms with [Flutter Launcher Icons](https://pub.dev/packages/flutter_launcher_icons).
+Appropriate rounding and scaling are applied per platform with the power of Python.
+On Linux, you should include the icon manually in the distribution package.

-File `app.icon.png` is applied to:

-- Windows
-- Linux
-- macOS
-- Android

-File `app_icon_full.png` is applied to:

-- iOS

-For platforms below, the icon file should be included at release.

-- Linux

 ```
-flutter pub run flutter_launcher_icons
+python automate icon-gen
 ```

 Receive the latest commits from [Cunarist App Template](https://github.com/cunarist/app-template).